Disputes at Galileo

 Transaction codes for disputes

 The otypes (transaction types) for dispute-related funds movement vary according to the network.
-All dispute-related transactions are adjustments (act_type: AD
+All dispute-related transactions are adjustments (act_type: AD).
+See the Disputes table in the Transaction Types enumeration.
+The labels for the dispute-related otypes are:

 - Chargeback — Funds moving from the merchant to the issuer.